mlhartme/stool/README.md

 with a name and a cluster url.
 Stool reads this file an prefixes all name with `-kube` to avoid naming clashes with proxy context.

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
-It's used if you have restricted access to Kubernetes only. `sc` manages a list of proxy contexts in its settings.
+It's to give restricted access to Kubernetes only, and to centrally manage Stool settings. `sc` manages a list of proxy contexts in its settings.

 sc manages a current context in its settings.
-You can change it current context permanently with `sc context` or per-invocation with the `-context` global option.
+You can change it permanently with `sc context` or per-invocation with the `-context` global option.